Cola de mono

-The cola de mono or colemono is a cocktail from Chilean cuisine, made with aguardiente, milk, coffee, sugar, and spices (optionally: cinnamon, clove, vanilla, and orange zest).
+Cola de mono or colemono is a cocktail from Chilean cuisine, made with aguardiente, milk, coffee, sugar, and spices (optionally: cinnamon, clove, vanilla, and orange zest).
 It is widely consumed during Christmas and New Year celebrations, often paired with pan de Pascua (Christmas fruitcake).

 Etymology and history

 Several theories exist about the origin of its name: One theory references the bottles in which the drink was initially sold.
 These were bottles of Anís del Mono, imported from Spain and popular in the Americas, whose label featured a monkey with a long tail.

 Another theory points to the political use of the word "cola" (tail), which refers to a candidate who loses an election.
 After the 1901 Chilean presidential election, when Pedro Montt was defeated by Germán Riesco, Riesco's supporters reportedly celebrated his victory and "Montt's tail" at an ice cream parlor on San Pablo Street.
 The owner supposedly served his specialty: adding aguardiente to melted coffee-flavored ice cream.
 The drink, initially dubbed "cola de Montt," allegedly morphed into "cola de mono."